 I am a motivated college student.
 I am a quick-learner.
 And I have a great passion for teaching and mentoring, regardless of the subject.
 I grew up in poverty, but through hard work and the motivation of mentors and teachers, I overcame my circumstances.
 Because I myself know the cost of improving oneself and of overcoming one's circumstances, I expect nothing but hard work, determination, persistence, and a positive attitude.
 I'm not an unfair person.
 I don't expect for you to do all the work alone.
 I will learn whatever material you are learning with you.

-St. John's College - BA, Liberal Arts (Double Major in Philosophy and the History of Science and Math)
+Undergraduate Degree: St. John's College - Bachelor in Arts, Liberal Arts (Double Major in Philosophy and the History of Science and Math)

 AP US History